Meet the cast of Channel 4 drama It's A Sin

 Years & Years frontman Olly Alexanders leads the cast of young newcomers.

-Russell T Davies (Queer as Folk) has penned a brand new five-part drama series about the 1980s AIDS epidemic, featuring a cast of newcomers led by actor and pop singer Olly Alexander.
+Russell T Davies (Queer as Folk) has penned It’s A Sin, a brand new five-part drama series about the 1980s AIDS epidemic, featuring a cast of newcomers led by actor and pop singer Olly Alexander.

-The series has already garnered acclaim from critics, and begins on Friday 22nd January, with the first of the five episodes airing on Channel 4 before the whole series is made available to stream as a box-set on All4.
+The series has already proved a hit among viewers and critics alike, having begun on Friday 22nd January on Channel 4, and the whole series made available to stream as a box-set on All4 (US viewers will have to wait until February).

 In addition to the central characters and residents of ‘The Pink Palace’ flat share, the series stars the likes of Keeley Hawes, Stephen Fry, and Neil Patrick Harris.